Converging on the Cepheid Metallicity Dependence: Implications of Non-Standard Gaia Parallax Recalibration on Distance Measures: Discussion

 \section{Discussion}

 In this paper, we revisited the recalibration of {\it Gaia} EDR3 parallaxes proposed in \citetalias{MF2025}.
 We first reproduced the cluster Cepheid P--L relation as presented in that work, and then replaced the 0.26 mag magnitude offset proposed by \citetalias{MF2025} (equivalent to a multiplicative parallax correction) with the additive parallax offset $\varpi_{\rm L21}$ recommended by the {\it Gaia} team \citep{Lindegren2021_plx_bias}.
-This substitution changes the Cepheid metallicity dependence $\gamma$ from $\sim 0$ to $-0.15$ mag/dex, bringing it into close agreement with both widely adopted empirical values and predictions from stellar models.
+This substitution changes the Cepheid metallicity dependence $\gamma$ from $\sim 0$ to $-0.16$ mag/dex, bringing it into close agreement with both widely adopted empirical values and predictions from stellar models.
 We also examined additional methods employed in \citetalias{MF2025}, including the comparison of P--L relations in the LMC and SMC.
 Using an updated treatment of the SMC geometry and limiting the Cepheid sample to the SMC core region, we find that this approach likewise supports a negative metallicity dependence.
 We further note limitations in the use of Cepheid–TRGB distance comparisons as a test of $\gamma$, which we show does not provide a reliable test of the metallicity dependence at the fidelity of what can be directly measured from the best LMC, SMC and MW data.
-Finally, we assess the broader implications of the \citetalias{MF2025} {\it Gaia} parallax recalibration and find that it leads to several inconsistencies: notably, a distance many $\sigma$ too short for the Pleiades cluster, negative and unphysical parallaxes for extragalactic quasars, and an increase in the value of the Hubble constant and size of the present tension.
-The metallicity dependence is a small effect that has a mild impact on the value of the Hubble constant.
-As it remains difficult to measure its value, a precise determination therefore requires using the highest-quality data, as well as taking into account possible $\alpha$-enhancement effects in the metal-poor regime, since results will otherwise remain inconclusive or incorrect, especially if systematics cannot be fully understood or quantified.
-We conclude that the best available data consistently supports a non-zero, negative (i.e. metal-rich Cepheids are brighter at fixed period), metallicity dependence.
+Finally, we assess the broader implications of the \citetalias{MF2025} {\it Gaia} parallax recalibration and find that it leads to several inconsistencies: notably, a distance many $\sigma$ too short for the Pleiades cluster, and negative and unphysical parallaxes for extragalactic quasars.

+It is likely that the upcoming {\it Gaia} DR4, based on several more years of data and with improvements in the focal plane calibration, will reduce or remove the dependence of the {\it Gaia} parallax offset on stellar properties and location, thereby obviating the need for an additional parallax correction for bright Cepheids.
+This would result in a significant improvement in the calibration of the Period-Luminosity relation for Milky Way Cepheids, and a reduction of any residual systematic uncertainties.